Eu tourism & sightseeing

-Eu is situated in the valley of the River Bresle towards the north-east of the Seine-Maritime department of Upper Normandy - east of Le Treport and close to the border with Picardy.
+The town of Eu is situated in the valley of the River Bresle towards the north-east of the Seine-Maritime department of Upper Normandy, east of Le Treport and close to the border with Picardy.

 You can also see a few small chapels and some grand houses and buildings such as the attractive Hotel-Dieu and the Hotel of the Bishops of Amiens.

 Eu is notable for being the place where William the Conqueror married Mathilde, grand-daughter of Robert II of France, despite objections from the pope.

 The town is best known for, and attracts visitors because of, the castle - the chateau d'Eu.
 Situated in the heart of the town of Eu, the castle dates from the 16th century and is an impressive monument constructed in red-brick primarily as a residence rather than a defensive castle (an earlier castle on the same location, destroyed in the 15th century, had a more military function).

 The castle also acted as summer residence for King Louis-Philippe during the 19th century (he was king from 1830-1848) and on two occasions he received Queen Victoria here.
 Despite the royal connections it is notably less excessive in style and furnishings than many of the 'grand' castles of France.